-There are many different reasons why you may need access to residential IP addresses.
-Besides being more secure than datacenter proxies, residential IP proxies offer more versatility and are almost impossible to detect, if used properly.
-But, how do residential IP proxies actually work?
-What are their drawbacks and disadvantages?
-And when are residential IP proxies the best course of action?
-In this article, we’ll be answering all these questions and much more.
+Many reasons why you may need access to residential IP addresses.
+Besides being more secure than the datacenter proxies, residential IP proxies offer larger versatility.
+On top of that, when used properly, they are almost impossible to detect.
+But, how do residential IP proxies work?
+What are the drawbacks?
+Any disadvantages?
+When is it best to use specifically residential IP proxies?
+In this article, we will answer all these questions and many more.

-Luminati was the first company to identify the need for and provide access to residential IP proxies.
-Moreover, because it was the first mover in the market, it has managed to gather the largest pool of residential IPs available today.
-The company has created a convenient service that is easy to integrate with web automation applications and that has great scaling potential, making it perfect for bigger companies that need to process large volumes of information.
+Luminati was the 1st company to identify the need and provide access to residential IP proxies.
+Being the first mover on the market, Luminati succeeded to gather the largest pool of residential IPs known today.
+Their convenient service is easy to integrate with web automation applications.
+Its scaling potential makes Luminati a perfect solution for large companies that process massive volumes of information.

-In one of our previous articles we discussed how residential IPs are superior to traditional datacenter proxies.
-Although residential IP proxies offer a much better alternative than datacenter proxies, this superiority comes at a high price.
-With their packages starting at $500 per month for 20 GBs of traffic, Luminati is out of the reach of smaller marketing companies and organizations.
+In one of our previous articles, we discussed how residential IPs are superior to traditional datacenter proxies.
+Although residential IP proxies are a better alternative to datacenter proxies, this superiority comes at a high price.
+Packages start at $500 per month for 40 GB of traffic.
+Often, Luminati is out of reach for smaller marketing companies and organizations.

-Comparative Intelligence: Gather and analyze information about competitor prices and offers without being blocked or misled.
+Comparative Intelligence.
+Gather and analyze information about competitors: their prices and offers without being blocked or misled.

-Brand Protection: Monitor the web and make sure your intellectual property, trademarks, and pricing strategy are not being used without your consent.
+Brand Protection.
+Monitor the web and make sure that neither your intellectual property, trademarks, and pricing strategy are being used without your consent.

-Ad Verification: Check the integrity of ads through millions of available residential IPs and eliminate misleading advertisement and backlinks.
+Ad Verification.
+Check the ads integrity through millions of available residential IPs and eliminate misleading messages and backlinks.

 What You Need to Know Before Using Luminati

-Putting aside the ethical debate, Luminati has a lot to offer, so let’s take a look at more specific details about their services.
+Let’s leave the ethical debate here and go back to Luminati as it has a lot to offer.
+Now, we take a look at some specific details about their services.

 Is It a Proxy or VPN?
 It’s Luminati!

-Instead of choosing a random exit node, you can tell Luminati which geo location you would like to exit through.
-The exit node will be the last connection in the chain, so websites will communicate exclusively with that specific node.
-In addition, sites will only be able to see the IP address of the last node, and as you could imagine, it’ll be a residential IP.
+Rather than choosing a random exit node, you can tell Luminati which geolocation you would like to exit through.
+The exit node will be the last connection in the chain.
+Thus, the websites will communicate exclusively with that specific node.
+The sites will only be able to see the IP address of the last node.
+Which is a residential IP as you’ve guessed already.

-For example, if you need to create a connection that appears as if it’s made from New York, Luminati’s super proxy already has a list of all exit nodes currently available in that area.
+For example, if you need to create a connection that appears to be in New York, Luminati’s super proxy already has a list of all exit nodes currently available in that area.
 It then selects one of these nodes at random and directs your traffic to it.
-Next, the exit node will route your traffic to the requested website, and once the site answers, the response is routed back through the entire chain.
+Next, the exit node will route your traffic to the requested website.
+Once the site answers, the response is routed back through the entire chain.

-The idea behind it is easy to understand, but the difficulties you will find come in the form of little nuances you encounter when developing actual applications integrated with Luminati.
+The idea behind it is simple.
+Yet, but the difficulties emerge when developing actual applications integrated with Luminati.

-One of the main things you need to think about is whether you need to rotate IPs and how.
-When you connect to a super proxy, you create a connection with a unique identification number, which is called a session.
-Depending on your specific case, you may or may not want to preserve the same IP address during the whole time the session remains active.
+Learn before using if you need to rotate IPs and how.
+Using a super proxy, you create a connection with a unique identification number, which is called a session.
+Depending on a specific case, you may or may not want to keep the same IP address within one session.

-The problem with Luminati is that it can’t preserve the same IP for a long period of time, and this is due to the architecture of the network.
-Remember that the exit nodes are actual residential IPs that are assigned to residential machines, and people tend to turn off their computers at random times.
-Simply leaving a laptop idle for a few minutes can shut off its internet connection, which in turn can deteriorate the connection between the super proxy and the exit node.
+The problem with Luminati is that it can’t preserve the same IP for a long time due to the architecture of the network.
+Remember that the exit nodes are actual residential IPs?
+These are the real computers that users can turn off at any time.
+Leaving a laptop idle for a few minutes may disconnect it from the Internet deteriorating the connection between the super proxy and the exit node.

-A weak connection will likely result in an exit node shutting off randomly during a session.
-Luminati immediately chooses another node that matches the criteria you specified at the beginning of the session so you don’t lose connection.
-The problem is that the new exit node may appear to be in a completely different location or may have an IP belonging to a different internet service provider.
+A weak connection will likely result in an exit node shutting off at any time during a session.
+Luminati immediately chooses another node that matches specified criteria at the beginning of the session.
+Thus, you don’t lose connection.
+The problem is that the new exit node may appear to be in a completely different location or an IP that belongs to a different provider.

-In some cases this is not very important, like with web scraping for instance.
-However, there are cases where the consistency of the IP information is important, so a sudden change of region or ISP can result in a terminated connection on behalf of the website you’re visiting.
+In some cases, this is not very important, like with web scraping for instance.
+For others the consistency of the IP information is important.
+A sudden change of region or the ISP can result in a loss of connection on behalf of the website you’re visiting.

-To prevent this from happening, Luminati offers two premium features that allow you to select IP addresses at a city or ISP level.
+To prevent this from happening, Luminati offers 2 premium features.
+Select IP addresses on a city or ISP level.
 So, every time an exit node drops, you will be assigned a new IP address within the same city or from the same ISP.
-Note that we haven’t verified if both city and ISP restrictions work together, but they work seamlessly when used individually.
+Note that we haven’t verified if both city and ISP restrictions work together, but they do work individually.

 How Reliable is Luminati?

-When you take into account the relatively high price of the service and the costs associated with integration development, this question needs to be answered based on your specific case.
-That being said, we can help you answer that question depending on what’s important to you.
+Take into account the service price and the associated costs of integration development, an answer depends on any specific case.
+That being said, we can help you answer that question considering your priorities.

 Technically speaking, Luminati is extremely reliable.
 It features tens of millions of IP addresses, multiple super proxies, and thousands of both free and paid users that connect daily to its network.
-The company has also managed to polish the system and remove all major setbacks, resulting in a smooth user experience.
-There are some problems that are rooted in the network architecture but you can mitigate these negative effects, for the most part, at the application development stage.
+The company has also managed to polish the system and remove all major setbacks, resulting in smooth user experience.
+Some problems are rooted in the network architecture.
+You can mitigate these negative issues on the stage of application development.

 However, enterprise-level customers not only need technically advanced platforms but also swift and efficient solutions when they face an issue.
-Unfortunately, customer support is not one of the strongholds of Hola Networks Limited.
-While they do provide customer support, we found that it may come with a delay or lack viable solutions when faced with certain difficulties.
-But, to be fair with Luminati, their customer support quality has improved over the past months so they seem to be addressing their weaknesses at a steady pace.
+Unfortunately, customer support is not one of the strongholds here.
+As it happens to many tech service companies, Luminati experienced issues with customer support.
+Since then, customer support quality has improved, so they seem to be addressing their weaknesses at a steady pace.

 Generally speaking, there are no other companies directly competing with Luminati.
-This is mainly because they use an extensive network like that of Hola, making their business model impossible to copy overnight.
-Developing such a big network alone would be a challenge, let alone competing with a well-established entity like Hola Networks.
+This is mainly because they use an extensive network, making their business model impossible to copy overnight and to compete against.

-Despite multiple setbacks, Luminati still provides the best solution for when you need to build an automated scalable application that works through residential IP proxies.
-If the task you have at hand can be accomplished manually, and you don’t need access to multiple cities simultaneously, you may consider using alternative solutions such as Affiliate Stealth.
-However, Luminati still offers the most effective and widely used solution for companies that require access to a large set of residential IPs with heavily automated and scalable applications.
+Despite setbacks, Luminati still provides the best solution for when you need to build an automated scalable application that works through residential IP proxies.
+If your task can be accomplished manually, there’s no need access to multiple cities simultaneously, you may consider using alternatives.
+However, Luminati still offers the most effective and widely used solution for companies that require access to residential IPs with heavily automated and scalable applications.

-If you feel like Luminati might be the solution you’re looking for, click here to sign up to their service, or request a 7-day free trial.
+If you feel like Luminati might be the solution you’re looking for, click here to sign up for a free 7-day trial.

-Also, keep in mind that Multiloginapp can be integrated with Luminati, and we provide extensive technical support for this.
-When combined, Multiloginapp and Luminati offer a complete solution to managing both browser fingerprints and IP addresses.
+What is awesome, Multilogin can be integrated with Luminati.
+We provide extensive technical support during the process.
+Together Multilogin and Luminati offer a complete solution to managing both browser fingerprints and IP addresses.

-Keep in mind that individual computers, or servers, can be identified and tracked by reading parameters other than cookies or IP addresses, which are known as browser fingerprints.
-If you use Luminati to access a website that implements browser fingerprinting techniques, your server may still be identified and tracked, which will effectively link all of your sessions.
+Keep in mind that individual computers, or servers, can be identified and tracked by reading parameters other than cookies or IP addresses.
+These are known as browser fingerprints.
+If you use Luminati to access a website that implements browser fingerprinting techniques, your server may still be identified and tracked effectively linking all of your sessions.

-The best way to prevent tracking is by rotating both IP addresses and browser fingerprints.
-Multiloginapp can help you create and automate individual browser sessions that have a unique set of fingerprints.
+The best way to prevent tracking is to rotate both IP addresses and browser fingerprints.
+Multilogin helps to create and automate individual browser sessions that have a unique set of fingerprints.
 You can then request a Luminati exit node that is attached to this session, creating a unique connection from a website’s point of view.

-If you have any questions regarding the integration of Multiloginapp with Luminati, click here to get in touch with us and we’ll be more than happy to answer them for you promptly.
+If you have any questions regarding the integration of Multilogin with Luminati, click here to get in touch with us and we’ll be more than happy to answer.